 Story mapping was a very useful way to find out more about the user.
 Taking the personas we built up viable use case and likely features for the MVP.
 The original workshop took several hours and was a very good basis to use as a priority list, this was adapted during the development.

-As it happened we had to but at least the work did not go to waste.
-As the project progressed more data became available and the desktop version was prioritised as it accounted in the region of 40% of sales on Cartrawler partner sites.
+Some difficult decisions had to be made but at least the work did not go to waste.
+As the project progressed more data became available and the desktop version was prioritised as it accounted ~40% of sales on Cartrawler partner sites.

 4. High Fidelity mockups

 Once all stakeholders had been consulted and I received sign off for all features that were included in the MVP I began designing high fidelity mock-ups.
 Sketch and PhotoShop were used as was Invision to keep team members up to date on the design developments.

 As anyone involved in UI design will know there were many many iterations of the mock-ups, here are some examples.

 If you want a great site, you’ve got to test.
 After you’ve worked on a site for even a few weeks, you can’t see it freshly anymore.
 You know too much.
 The only way to find out if it really works is to test itSteve Krug

 Having a good indication as to what you think you should build and what the customer actually wants can be very different.
 Two sessions of moderated user-testing was conducted for the MVP.